Kingdom of Dalmatia: First Austrian Administration

 Many workers and citizens throughout Dalmatia were revolted by the fall of the Venetian Republic in 1797.
 A strong movement for unification of Dalmatia with Kingdom of Croatia-Slavonia emerged.
 The Franciscans and many other members of the clergy held gatherings, for example in the village of Gornji Karin, where they demanded unification.
 They were joined by Archbishop Lelije Cipiko of Split, the Bishop of Makarska and the Orthodox clergy.
 In June 1797, they formed a delegation which planned to travel to Vienna and ask the Emperor to approve unification but they were pre-empted by the Treaty of Campo Formio, so they decided to contact the Croatian Ban instead.
-By the Treaty of Campo Formio, signed on 18 October 1797 between the French First Republic and the Habsburg monarchy, Venetian territories were divided between the two states with Habsburg Monarchy gaining Istria and Dalmatia.
+By the Treaty of Campo Formio, signed on 18 October 1797 between the French First Republic and the Habsburg monarchy, Venetian territories were divided between the two states with the Habsburg Monarchy gaining Istria and Dalmatia.

 The Austrian army, with about 4,000 soldiers, was led by the Croatian general Mathias Rukavina von Boynograd in claiming the newly acquired territories.
 Rukavina, a supporter of the unification of Dalmatia and Croatia-Slavonia, was named Military Governor of Dalmatia.
 The people and the clergy were delighted to see the arrival of a Croat-led army composed predominantly of ethnic Croats.
 However, Dalmatia was treated as a newly conquered territory and so it had no autonomous government but was directly subjected to the government in Vienna.